NajmosSalahin/Obsidian_Uni/1-Index/Readed Done STAT-1101.md

 	(i) Direct personal investigation.
 (Face to face interview) (ii) Indirect oral interviews.
 (Interviewing other people close to the subject) (iii) Information received through local agencies.
 (Appointing local agents to collect information) (iv) Mailed questionnaire method.
-(A list of questions is sent by post or mail - covering a large area but low responce rate )
+(A list of questions is sent by post or mail - covering a large area but low responce rate)
 	(v) Schedules sent through enumerators.
+(This method also uses a list of questions (called a "schedule"), but it is **not** filled out by the respondent.
+Instead, a trained field agent (an "enumerator") visits the respondent, asks the questions, and records the answers.)

 7. Here are the 13 main points for drafting a questionnaire, summarized from your text: